 These trillions of bugs are dynamically interacting with biology every second.
 They're controlling levels of inflammation; they're controlling the permeability of the gut; they're controlling brain chemistry, hormones, metabolism, nutrient levels and what’s absorbed/what’s not absorbed.

-I say usually – trouble is, if there’s excess sugar in the diet, there'll be more of the bad microbes - their job becomes all about world-domination, to proliferate their own type by the gazillions and kill off the good bugs, the death of which releases a dangerous endotoxin straight into the gut environment.
+I say usually – trouble is, if there’s excess sugar in the diet, there'll be more of the bad microbes - their job becomes all about world-domination, to proliferate their own type by the gazillions and kill off the good bugs, and here's where the bad news starts.
+When a beneficial microbe is killed off by the bad microbes, the death process releases a dangerous endotoxin straight into the gut environment.

-This is known as ‘dysbiosis’, aka an imbalance in the gut microbiome.
-If there are more of the bad bugs than good bugs, they literally eat their way through the small intestinal wall and cause leaky-gut, through which the undigested toxic matter in the small intestine leaks into the bloodstream.
+This is known as dysbiosis, aka an imbalance in the gut microbiome, and a term now becoming all too familiar these days, certainly in the horse world.
+If there are more of the bad bugs than good bugs, they literally eat their way through the small intestinal wall and cause Leaky Gut, through which the undigested toxic matter in the small intestine leaks into the bloodstream.
 And so begins the cascade of inflammatory disease with the immune system on hyper-overdrive.

 And how does the gut environment become altered and out of balance?
 By food!
 It all starts with what goes in the mouth, and this applies to both human and horse.
 If us, or our horse, is experiencing any kind of health imbalance, the first priority it to look at what feed regime we’ve adopted to nurture our, or our horse’s, gut microbiome.